-In response to the 2021 severe storms- DLG is setting a maximum award of up to \$500,000 per applicant that will serve multiple beneficiaries within jurisdictions.
-Each rehabilitated or reconstructed home is eligible for a maximum award of \$100,000 per property in the form of a grant for costs less than \$50,000 and a forgivable loan for costs above \$50,000.
+DLG is setting a maximum award of up to \$1,000,000 per applicant that will serve multiple beneficiaries within jurisdictions.
+Each rehabilitated or reconstructed home is eligible for a maximum award of \$200,000 per property in the form of a grant for costs less than \$50,000 and a forgivable loan for costs above \$50,000.
+DLG will consider exceptions to the maximum award amounts when necessary and in compliance with federal regulations.